 Welcome to Packaging’s Chaos Era

 Olive oil in a can?
 Tampons in an ice cream carton?
-A drink in a handsoap dispenser?
+Suncream in a whipped cream bottle?

 If you've come across any of these packaging designs in the wild, you might have done a bit of a double take.